dotnet/diagnostics/documentation/dotnet-dump-instructions.md

     Writing minidump to file ./core_20190226_135837
     Written 98983936 bytes (24166 pages) to core file Complete

+If you are running under docker, dump collection requires SYS_PTRACE docker capabilities (--cap-add=SYS_PTRACE or --privileged).

 Now analyze the core dump.
 Only works on Linux for this preview.